 I stripped away the old rubber goo and covered the core with heat shrink tubing which I added in layers to build it up to the right size.
 It is not perfect but it looks great and it works.

-Here is the typewriter in a largely unrestored state, set up at an event.
+Here is the typewriter in a largely unrestored state, set up at a reenactment event.
 From a mechanical standpoint, this antique has some idiosyncrasies and the tabulator function no longer works but on the whole this is still very much useable and it is fun to use.
 These things were expensive when new and were built to last.

 After hours of scrubbing and polishing, the typewriter looks much better.
 The nickel plating and black enamel gleam brightly.
 I am very pleased with this machine the way it looks now.
 There is still a lot of further detail work to be done, grime still lurks in many hidden places and crevices.
 I may never get this thing absolutely clean.
 Close inspection reveals many areas that need to be detailed but for now it looks great on my desk.